Resume Tips

 1. Begin with a clear Objective Statement

-Include a succinct objective statement that focuses on the particular job or industry you’re targeting.
-The statement should outline your career goals and demonstrate how hiring you will benefit the employer.
+Start your resume with a succinct objective declaration that emphasizes the position or industry that you are targeting.
+This statement should convey your goals for the future and show the benefits of hiring you to the employer.

 2. Tailor Your Resume for Each Job Application

-Personalize your resume for each job you are applying for by highlighting the relevant skills and experiences that match the criteria in your job description.
-This will ensure that your application is distinctive from the rest of the applicants.
+Make your resume unique for each position you apply for, highlighting your relevant skills and work experience that are in line with the criteria on the official job description.
+This will ensure that your application stands out from other applicants.

 3. Use Bullet Points to Highlight Achievements